trentlarson/endorser-ch/README.md

 ```

 You can also run the server in offline test mode by setting environment variable
-`NODE_ENV=test` and then it will accept all JWTs and it won't do any real JWT
+`NODE_ENV=test-local` and then it will accept all JWTs and it won't do any real
-validity checking, including expiration.
-(This may be changed when I figure out
+JWT validity checking, including expiration.
+(This may be changed when I figure
-how to validate JWTs without being online.)
+out how to validate JWTs without being online.)
 This is accomplished by the
-`process.env.NODE_ENV === 'test'` code currently only found in
+`process.env.NODE_ENV === 'test-local'` code currently only found in
 server/api/services/jwt.service.js